 President, OhioHealth Grant Medical Center

 Michael Lawson provides strategic and operational senior leadership as president of OhioHealth Grant Medical Center, OhioHealth Bone and Joint Center at Grant, other outpatient clinics and Emergency Medical Services across the OhioHealth system.
 He also has matrixed oversight of OhioHealth Pickerington Medical Campus, OhioHealth Grove City Methodist Hospital, the OhioHealth Freestanding Emergency Department Network and OhioHealth Westerville Medical Campus.
-He is also responsible for providing board level governance of the Med-flight helicopter and Med-Care ambulance joint venture companies serving OhioHealth facilities.
+In addition, he is a member of OhioHealth’s finance and staffing review corporate committees.

 Michael has over 30 years of healthcare management, operations and strategic program development experience.
 He joined OhioHealth in 2009 as Grant’s chief operating officer.
 He was named president in 2013.
-In his various roles as president, he served as hospital and market president, partnering with medical staff and leadership to improve patient care, promote efficient operations and provide senior leadership for the development, operation and strategic oversight of hospitals, Freestanding EDs and ambulatory facilities.
+In his various roles as president, he served as hospital and market president, partnering with medical staff and leadership to improve quality, safety and patient care, support philanthropy, promote efficient operations and provide senior leadership for the development, operation and strategic oversight of hospitals, Freestanding EDs and ambulatory facilities.

 Michael has published several books and articles on healthcare and leadership.
 He holds a bachelor’s degree from Baldwin Wallace University and received his master’s degree in Business Administration from Cleveland State University.